JohnChod2130/AB_CenmgDNA_Exploration/Workflow.md

 bwa index ref.fa (your scaffold reference sequence)

+outputs: Cen01.scaffolds.fasta.amb Cen01.scaffolds.fasta.ann Cen01.scaffolds.fasta.bwt  prepare_gene_ref.sh Cen01.scaffolds.fasta.pac Cen01.scaffolds.fasta.sa

 bwa mem ref.fa reads.fq > aln-se.sam   (reads.fq = test_k45_final_nucl.fasta).

+Output: Cen01_bwamem.sam

 Need to use mem from BWA because this can handle our query sequences (Align 70bp-1Mbp query sequences with the BWA-MEM algorithm.
 Briefly, the algorithm works by seeding alignments with maximal exact matches (MEMs) and then extending seeds with the affine-gap Smith-Waterman algorithm (SW).).
 Our nucleotide sequences are about 1Kbp.

+Use SamTools to Convert BAM to SAM. module load GNU/4.8.3 module load SAMTools/1.3 samtools view -bS Cen01_bwamem.sam > Cen01_bwamem.bam

+According to IGV: IGV requires that BAM files be sorted and indexed by coordinate.
+Indexing produces a secondary file with  a ".bai" extension.
+The resulting file is associated with the alignment track by file naming convention, or loaded independently with the index query parameter.

+So to sort the bam file
+samtools sort Cen01_bwamem.bam -o Cen01_bwamem_sorted.bam

+Consider converting and sorting in one go samtools view -bS file.sam | samtools sort - file_sorted

+Index sorted file to creat associated bai file samtools index Cen01_bwamem_sorted.bam -b Cen01_bwamem_sorted.bai

 The sam output will be used to visualize alignment to scaffolds using igv.

+***Make sure when you sign into the HPCC that you use -X to allow for Xquartz to open the IGV gui. e.g. ssh -X chodkows@hpcc.msu.edu

+module load IGV/2.3.57
+igv

+GUI should open.